This document defines the binary format for the AST defined in the

 nameassoc ::= idx:<u32> name:<name>

-section, for example component instances can only be
+appear once within a name section, for example component instances can only be

 named once.